ydeleon6/coinbase-tax-collector/documentation/quick-start.md

 ## Overview

 This quickstart is intended for macOS users who need to use Coinbase Tax Collector (CTC) to calculate their capital gain or loss value to complete Form 1099-B during tax season.
-Users should understand how to use the command line to enter commands and navigate directories.
+Users should understand how to use the command line to install software and navigate directories.

 This quickstart covers the following: